strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/qovery.md

 ### 4. Add a PostgreSQL database
 * Click on add a **PostgreSQL** database.
 * Select the version
-* Give a name to your PostgreSQL databse.
+* Give a name to your PostgreSQL database.
 * Click on **next**.

 ### 5. Add a storage